frappe/frappe/frappe/docs/user/en/guides/integration/webhooks.md

 Note: if no headers or data is present, request will be made without any header or body

-Example request sent by frappe server on `Quotation` - `on_update` to https://httpbin.org/post:
+Example response of request sent by frappe server on `Quotation` - `on_update` to https://httpbin.org/post:

 ```
 {